 Scruffy hospitality means you’re not waiting for everything in your house to be in order before you host and serve friends in your home.
 Scruffy hospitality means you hunger more for good conversation and serving a simple meal of what you have, not what you don’t have.
 Scruffy hospitality means you’re more interested in quality conversation than the impression your home or lawn makes.
 If we only share meals with friends when we’re excellent, we aren’t truly sharing life together.

 I agree, but here's the problem.
-It's hard to let go of the belief that our homes need to be picture-perfect — or maybe I should say "Pinterest-perfect" — before we can welcome guests.
+It's hard to let go of the belief that our homes need to be picture-perfect — or maybe I should say "Pinterest-perfect" — before we can welcome guests over.
 But the idea that we must make our home look un-lived in before having people over stops so many of us from sharing life together.

 My slow journey to scruffy